-Overarching Risk Category Primary Risk 2022 Performance Risk mitigation / review Strategic Risk The risk of a lack of achievement of the institution's overall objectives due to internal and/or external causes.
+Primary Risk 2023 Performance Risk Mitigation/Review Strategic Risk The risk of a lack of achievement of the institution's overall objectives due to internal and/or external causes.
 Incorporates: Selection, Execution, Modification and Governance Risks.
-Strategic risk has increased through 2022.
-The key drivers for this have been the external environment (cost of living and inflationary impacts faced by our customers) and challenges on loan originations.
-Overall business performance has nevertheless been strong.
-Related solvency metrics are assessed and managed within the Board-approved Internal Capital Adequacy Assessment Process (ICAAP), Internal Liquidity Adequacy Assessment Process (ILAAP), and Recovery Planning requirements that incorporate appropriate stress testing to maintain the Bank's balance sheet strength in this regard.
+Strategic risk has increased through 2023.
+The key drivers for this have been the external environment (cost of living, BoE base rate increases, and inflationary impacts faced by our customers).
+The ongoing economic uncertainty has made borrowing less attractive and origination activity more difficult.
+Related solvency metrics are assessed and managed within the Board approved Internal Capital Adequacy Assessment Process (ICAAP), Internal Liquidity Adequacy Assessment Process (ILAAP), and Recovery Planning requirements that incorporate appropriate stress testing to maintain the Bank's balance sheet strength in this regard.
 This provides focus on capital levels, liquidity levels and Profit & Loss (P&L) achievement.
-Enterprise Risks Reputational Risk The risk arising from negative perception on the part of customers, counterparties, shareholders, investors, regulators, or other stakeholders that can adversely affect a bank's ability to maintain existing, or establish new, business relationships and continued access to sources of funding.
-Incorporates: Peoplerelated, Process-related, and External world interaction Risks.
-Reputational risk has increased slightly through 2022 but overall remains low.
-This has predominantly been driven by the Depository Receipt developments affecting the wider Group.
-Aggregated risk metrics are monitored and are derived from a range of potential sources of TBUK's reputational risk, e.g., complaints received and negative press coverage / social media sentiment / current net promoter score.
-To mitigate the risk, a range of actions are in place such as proactive communications with Depository Receipt holders, careful consideration of complaints received with prompt action taken in response and comprehensive monitoring of media coverage.
+Reputational Risk The risk arising from negative perception on the part of customers, counterparties, shareholders, investors, regulators, or other stakeholders that can adversely affect a bank's ability to maintain existing, or establish new, business relationships and continued access to sources of funding.
+Incorporates: People related, Process-related, and External world interaction Risks.
+Reputational risk has remained stable through 2023 from the 2022 risk profile and continues to be low overall.
+While the DR position has regularised during the year, there has been potential reputational risk from heightened complaints from the process of restoring tradability of DRs on the MTF.
+Aggregated risk metrics are monitored and are derived from a range of potential sources of Triodos Bank UK's reputational risk, e.g., complaints received and negative press coverage / social media sentiment / current net promoter score.
+To mitigate the risk, a range of actions are in place such as careful consideration of complaints received with prompt action taken in response and comprehensive monitoring of media coverage.
 Capital Risk The risk of solvency failure due to insufficient capital reserves.
 Incorporates: Regulatory Capital, Capital Management and Financial Reporting Risks.
-Capital risk has remained low throughout 2022.
-TBUK remains well-capitalised and achieved a return on equity of 4.80% vs the 4.88% budgeted.
+Capital risk has remained low throughout 2023.
+Triodos Bank UK remains well-capitalised and achieved a return on equity of 1.4%, which was impacted by the two one off large impairments in the year.
 There has been a continued focus on financial regulatory reporting risk, with additional processes, oversight and controls implemented through the year.
-TBUK maintains capital levels to ensure a prudent level of solvency and seeks to create a sustainable business model that generates stable income so that it can organically accumulate capital in line with the Risk Weighted Assets (RWA) growth and deliver returns to shareholders in line with the Group's mission.
-The Treasury team maintains effective processes to manage and control capital on a day-to-day basis with oversight from the Risk team.
-Capital ratios relating to both the quantity and quality of capital are regularly reviewed as part of the Bank's Risk Appetite.
-The annual ICAAP stress tests the Bank's capital ratios across its business planning horizon.
-Assessment of the UK's proposed implementation of Basel 3.1 will be a key focus of 2023.
+A significant step has been taken in 2023 to move to a new supplier for the regulatory reporting system which will be implemented in 2024.
+Triodos Bank UK maintains capital levels to ensure a prudent level of solvency whilst generating stable income so that the Bank can organically accumulate capital in line with the Risk Weighted Assets (RWA) growth.
+The Capital Management and Regulatory Reporting team monitors capital on a monthly basis and a rolling capital forecast is updated each month and presented to the Asset and Liability Committee quarterly for additional scrutiny and dissemination across functions within the Bank.
+A capital strategy has been agreed which sets out a target capital ratio for business planning purposes and sets out the longer-term strategy for how Triodos Bank UK will grow its balance sheet whilst also maintaining a strong capital ratio.
+The annual ICAAP stress tests the Bank's capital ratios across its business planning horizon using severe but plausible stress events, this process has demonstrated that Triodos Bank UK is sufficiently capitalised to withstand a range of different severe stresses.
+Given the minimal level of non CET1 capital Triodos Bank UK holds, the Bank's principal focus is on its Total Capital ratio which is monitored regularly with limits reviewed as part of the Bank's Risk Appetite.